KristiyanD18/PuzzleGame2048/README.md

 2048 University Project

-* Solution to course project # 4
+Solution to course project #4
-* Introduction to programming course
+Introduction to programming course
-* Faculty of Mathematics and Informatics of Sofia University
+Faculty of Mathematics and Informatics of Sofia University

-* Winter semester 2023/2024
-* @author Kristiyan Dimov
-* @idnumber 5MI0600358
-* @compiler VS
+<h2>Student Information</h2>
+* Name: <b>Kristiyan Dimov</b>
+* Faculty Number: <b>5MI0600358</b>
+* Semester: <b>1 (Winter 2023/2024)</b>

+<h2>Project Overview</h2>
 This 2048 Puzzle Game Application is a single-player sliding block puzzle game.
 It requests nickname and size of the grid from the player.
 The game's objective is to slide numbers with commands (w-up, a-left, s-down, d-right) on a grid to combine them to create the number 2048.
 However, one can continue to play the game after reaching the goal.
 The game has saved highscores with players' nicknames.

+<h2>Added Features</h2>
+Added features include:
-Added features include beeping on every combination and color change as getting closer to the goal.
+* beeping on every combination
+* color change as getting closer to the goal.

 Instructions on how to play the game:
   1. Select Start Game;